 We are taking these steps to minimise the risk of exposure to Coronavirus for our patients and staff

 When queuing please follow guidance on social distancing, maintaining a distance of atleast 2 metres from other people

-If you would like a community volunteer to collect your prescription for you please call The Friends of Woodbury Surgery on 01395 206123.
+If you are housebound and would like a community volunteer to collect your prescription for you please call The Friends of Woodbury Surgery on 01395 206123.
 Leave a message with your name and contact number and they will get back to you.